syedmabdullah/Subtraction-Game-Grundy-Values/README.md

 Eventually, Player B cannot move → **Player A wins.**

-This example shows how SG values directly determine:
-- which positions are winning vs losing
+This example shows how SG values directly determine which positions are winning vs losing, and how optimal play requires no guessing
-- which moves force victory
-- how optimal play requires no guessing

 ## Files Included